foxis/ESPWeather/README.md

 ![Weather Station EPD variant](schematics/ESPWeather.jpg)

 ESP-1S or ESP-12 weather station that publishes telemetry to a configured MQTT broker.
-The device will try to connect to configured multiple Wifi networks and if no such were found, will try open networks.
+The station will try to connect to configured multiple Wifi networks and if no such were found, will try open networks.
 Then it will connect to MQTT broker and announce telemetry data until 30 seconds elapses.
 In that case it will go to deep sleep for 30 minutes and the process starts over.

-There are three device variants: OLED, E-Paper and Headless.
+There are three station variants: OLED, E-Paper and Headless.
 Also there is Web UI (TODO) that can be used for initial configuration or telemetry readings in AP mode if no networks are present.
-Note, that after each UI query sleep timer will be reset, meaning that if one does not dwell for too long(30s) will be able to use the device until the battery dies.
+Note, that after each UI query sleep timer will be reset, meaning that if one does not dwell for too long(30s) will be able to use the station until the battery dies.
 Websockets are used for telemetry transfer to the UI.

+## Features

+* mDNS
+* OTA
+* Connect to free wifi or one of configured networks
+* MQTT Pub/Sub
+* Report temperature
+* Report relative humidity
+* Report air pressure
+* Report battery voltage
+* Monitor and display several other station telemetry
+* Headless
+* OLED display
+* E-Paper display
+* Configure Wifi networks via MQTT
+* Configure station name via MQTT
+* Configure station names to be monitored via MQTT
+* Persistent telemetry MQTT messages

+## General operation

+Each station variant tries to connect to either open wifi or one of configured wifi networks giving priority to configured networks.
+After that it tries to connect to a configured MQTT broker.
+Once initial telemetry data is available, starts to publish telemetry data to MQTT broker every 1s.
+After 30s of bootup will go to deep sleep.
+After 30 minutes will wake up and repeats the cycle.
+OLED/E-Paper variants also display gathered telemetry data.
+Calculated power demand is around 1mAh and can be lowered by reducing time spend awaken and removing LEDs from ESP module.
+Also higher resistor value for voltage divider could be used.

 ## Headless